 NuevaTel's network has experienced several network outages affecting voice and 3G and 4G data services both locally and nationally over the past several years, and outages continue to occur from time to time due to a variety of causes; some of these outages relate to equipment failures or malfunctions within NuevaTel's network and some outages are the result of failures or service interruptions on communications facilities (e.g. fiber optics lines) leased by NuevaTel from other carriers.
 As to many of these outages, the Bolivian regulatory authority, the Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes (the "ATT") is investigating if the outages were unforeseen or were events that could have been avoided by NuevaTel, and, if avoidable, whether penalties should be imposed.
 The ATT investigated an August 2015 outage (in the town of San José de Chiquitos) and imposed a fine of \$4.5 million against NuevaTel in 2016.
-Following numerous appeals, resulting in the rescission and the subsequent reinstatement of the fine by Ministry of Public Works, Services and Housing (the "Ministry"), NuevaTel accrued \$4.5 million in the third quarter of 2018 in Other current liabilities and accrued expenses as presented in the Condensed Consolidated Balance Sheets as of June 30, 2021 and December 31, 2020.
+Following numerous appeals, resulting in the rescission and the subsequent reinstatement of the fine by Ministry of Public Works, Services and Housing (the "Ministry"), NuevaTel accrued \$4.5 million in the third quarter of 2018 in Other current liabilities and accrued expenses as presented in the Condensed Consolidated Balance Sheets as of September 30, 2021 and December 31, 2020.
 NuevaTel has prosecuted numerous appeals regarding the imposition of this fine.
-In June 2021, the Bolivian Supreme Tribunal of Justice annulled the fine and remanded the matter to the Ministry and the ATT to reconsider evidence concerning the outage (which may include evidence submitted by NuevaTel that the outage was due to circumstances beyond its reasonable control).
-It is NuevaTel's position that any fine imposed by the ATT may not exceed monetary limitations set forth in regulations adopted by the ATT last year, such that any fine (if imposed) may be significantly less than the original fine.
-NuevaTel is unable to estimate the length of time that the Ministry or the ATT will require to review the matter and no assurance as to the outcome of this review can be made.
-Therefore, given the lack of certainty regarding the timing and reduction of the fine, the previously recorded amount of \$4.5 million continues to be accrued as of June 30, 2021.
+In June 2021, the Bolivian Supreme Tribunal of Justice (the "Tribunal") annulled the fine and remanded the matter to the Ministry and the ATT to reconsider evidence concerning the outage (which may include evidence submitted by NuevaTel that the outage was due to circumstances beyond its reasonable control).
+In October 2021, the Ministry reinstated the \$4.5 million fine relating to the 2015 service outage.
+NuevaTel will file a new appeal before the Tribunal.
+Due to the uncertainty regarding the timing and reduction of the fine, the previously recorded amount of \$4.5 million continued to be accrued as of September 30, 2021.